In our previous post Leveraging Amazon Web Services Securely, we focused primarily on Identity Access Management (IAM).

 This is just one example of bucket policy for controlling access, but the use cases and examples available in the AWS documentation are extensive.

-Some data stored in S3 is not to be accessed publicly, but because of its sensitivity, business value or even operational value always needs to be secured.
+Data stored in S3 that is sensitive or of high business or operational value will not intentionally be exposed publicly, however, extra steps should be taken to secure that data.
 For this, we can encrypt the S3 data both when ‘at rest’ (when stored) and ‘in transit’ (when transmitted).
 Encrypting at rest is easy and should almost always be used.
 S3 provides an AES-256 encryption by just enabling that control.

 Alternately, you can create your own keys managed through AWS to encrypt your buckets.
 By default, S3 traffic through the S3 REST API is encrypted via SSL.
 However, non-SSL access is still allowed.
 To ensure all operations (specifically get and put objects) are encrypted, use the aws:SecureTransport conditional in your bucket policy.